dlc-markets/pythia/README.md

 ### Connection

-Pythia API features a websocket which can be used to receive announcement and attestation when they are created by Pythia's scheduler or to query them.
+Pythia API features a websocket which can be used to receive announcements and attestations when they are created by Pythia's scheduler or to query them.
 The websocket is located as `/v1/ws`.
 Using `wscat` you can connect to it as such:

 ```sh
 wscat --connect localhost:8000/v1/ws